jaozi08/tutorial/text/exercise1/cake.md

 Beat sugar and shortening together in a large bowl with an electric mixer until light and fluffy.

-Add eggs, one at a time, beating thoroughly after each adding each egg.
+Add eggs one at a time, beating thoroughly after each.

 Slowly add the flour mixture and milk, beating just to combine.